 Property From Bill Wyman And His Rolling Stones Archive

-"Property From Bill Wyman And His Rolling Stones Archive", Courtesy of Ripple Productions Limited, our spectacular two-day auction event, celebrates the Rock and Roll Hall of Fame inducted English musician, record producer, songwriter and singer.
+"Property From Bill Wyman And His Rolling Stones Archive", Courtesy of Ripple Productions Limited, our spectacular three-day auction event, celebrates the Rock and Roll Hall of Fame inducted English musician, record producer, songwriter and singer.

 The sale will feature over 1,000 lots selected from Wyman’s renowned and vast archive.
 The archive contains not only an unprecedented collection of his instruments, stage worn ensembles, awards, personal items and artifacts collected during his illustrious three-decade career as a founding member and bassist of the World’s Greatest Rock Band, the Rolling Stones, but also important instruments and artifacts from his ongoing solo career.